-the most indulgent french onion toast with a hearty onion mixture and melted gruyere cheese
+the most indulgent french onion toast with caramelized onions and melted gruyère cheese

-2. Stir in the sliced onions and shallots.
+Heat a large, heavy-bottomed pot (or Dutch oven) over medium-high heat.
+Add the butter and let it melt.
+Add the sliced onions and shallots.
 Season with a big pinch of salt and freshly cracked black pepper.
-Let the onions and shallots cook for about 10 minutes, stirring often.
-Lower the heat to medium-low and let the onions and shallots continue to cook until tender and caramelized, about 1 hour.
+Cook for 10 minutes, stirring often.
+Reduce the heat to medium-low and continue to cook until caramelized, about 45 minutes.

-3. Raise the heat to medium.
-Stir in the sherry wine and let cook for 2 minutes.
+Raise the heat to medium.
+Stir in the sherry wine and simmer for 2 minutes.
 Add the beef stock, fresh thyme, and bay leaf.
-Bring the liquid to a simmer and cook the mixture until most of the liquid has reduced.
-The consistency should hold its shape, but still be slightly loose.
+Bring the liquid to a simmer and cook the mixture until most of the liquid has reduced, about 5 minutes.
 Taste and season with more salt if needed.
 Remove the thyme and bay leaves.

-4. Meanwhile, preheat the oven to 400F.
+Meanwhile, preheat the oven to 400F.
 Place the bread on a foil-lined sheet pan.
-Spread the softened butter generously onto each piece of bread.
-Toast the bread for 5 minutes.
+Coat the bread with the melted butter.
+Toast the bread for 10 minutes.
 Remove the bread from the oven and set the oven to high broil.